-Findings are expected to differ substantially among the three locations due to different geographic realities as well as different historic, economic and demographic trajectories.
-Nevertheless, we expect to derive valuable new insights from the comparison, as knowledge gained from such research can contribute to planning of sustainable demographic and economic development, and deepen our understanding of the role of place in such developments.
+Findings differ among the three locations due to different geographic realities as well as different historic, economic and demographic trajectories.
+Nevertheless, the comparison provide valuable new insights, as knowledge gained from such research can contribute to planning of sustainable demographic and economic development, and deepen our understanding of the role of place in such developments.

 Find out more in the report Equality in Isolated Labour Markets